teuben/dc2019/scripts4paper/DC_run.md

 #### intermediate products name for step 1 = gather information

-In this section, intermediate file names such as for the axis-reordered, the potential channel-range-cut-out of an SD cube, and regridded SD images are defined.
+In this section, intermediate file names such as for the axis-reordered SD image, the optional channel-range-cut-out of an SD cube, and regridded SD image are defined.

 The chosen mask setup is translated into CASA parameters and the several mask names (threshold based, SD-AM based and combined) are